nitesh-kumar-pandey/V-card-Portfolio/README.md

 ### The project consists of:<br>
  &emsp;• A frontend built with HTML, CSS, and JavaScript.<br>
- &emsp;• A Flask-based backend with MySQL database integration for storing contact messages.<br>
+ &emsp;• A Flask-based backend that handles contact form submissions by sending emails using SMTP.<br>

 ## 📁 Project Structure
 bash<br>